sunray1/2025-04-17-GBIF-NA-eDNAPublishing/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
+  To participate in this
-  {% if site.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif site.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif site.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
   workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  Carpentires maintains a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>